Gene Shalit: Career

-The Gay and Lesbian Alliance Against Defamation (GLAAD) stated that Shalit's "baseless branding of Jack as a 'sexual predator' merely because he is romantically interested in someone of the same sex is defamatory, ignorant, and irresponsible" and that he "used the occasion to promote defamatory antigay prejudice to a national audience".
+The Gay and Lesbian Alliance Against Defamation (GLAAD) stated that Shalit's "baseless branding of Jack as a 'sexual predator' merely because he was romantically interested in someone of the same sex is defamatory, ignorant, and irresponsible" and that he "used the occasion to promote defamatory antigay prejudice to a national audience".
 Shalit's son Peter, who is gay, wrote a letter to GLAAD defending his father and stating he had not defamed anyone and was not homophobic, and further said the organization had defamed him by "falsely accusing him of a repellent form of bigotry".
 Shalit himself apologized for the wording of his review.

-Personal life
+Personal life and death

 Shalit was married to Nancy Lewis from 1950 until her death from cancer in 1978.
 For much of his career, he lived in Leonia, New Jersey.
-As of 2012, he resided in Stockbridge, Massachusetts.

-Nancy Lewis' and Gene Shalit's children include the artist and entrepreneur Willa Shalit.
-Another child is Peter Shalit, a physician and recognized authority on gay men's health and living with HIV.
-Their daughter Emily died of ovarian cancer in November 2012.
+He also resided in Stockbridge, Massachusetts.
+Shalit and Lewis had six children.
+They include the artist and businesswoman Willa Shalit (born 1955), Peter (born 1954), who is a physician, and Emily, who was born in August 1957 and died of ovarian cancer in November 2012, at the age of 55.

-On October 24, 2012, Shalit crashed his car in Lenox, Massachusetts, after accidentally falling asleep at the wheel.
+On October 24, 2012, Shalit crashed his car in Lenox, Massachusetts, after falling asleep at the wheel.
 Misdemeanor charges of negligent driving to endanger were later dismissed after he agreed to stop driving until the dismissal, and he was to follow a "safety condition" approved by his attorney and the police chief.

+Shalit turned 100 on March 25, 2026.
+He died on June 12, 2026, at the age of 100.